visitani/amazon-bedrock-agentcore-samples/01-tutorials/04-AgentCore-memory/03-advanced-patterns/03-memory-browser/README.md

 # Optional: AWS Profile (if using multiple profiles)
 # AWS_PROFILE=your-profile-name
 ```

+**Security Note**: The backend now binds to `127.0.0.1` (localhost only) by default for security.
+This prevents exposure to all network interfaces.
+If you need to access the backend from other machines on your network, set `BACKEND_HOST=0.0.0.0` in your `.env` file, but be aware this exposes the service to your entire network.

 **Note**: AWS region is automatically detected from your AWS CLI configuration.
 Only set `AWS_REGION` if you need to override the default.